 A 200 hour YTT is just the beginning

 Even though I am able to sequence and teach a full 60-90 min yoga class now, there still is much to learn about the practice and the philosophy.
 Honestly, I feel like my yoga journey has only just begun.
 I will always remain a devoted student of the practice and I strive to become an excellent teacher.
 Yoga transformed my life for the better.
 It has changed the way I think, feel, speak, eat, move, listen and see the world.
 Which is why I am dedicated to share this gift with the world and help all who could benefit from it.

-The current world situation has unfortunately made it very difficult to attend Yoga Teacher Trainings.
-Thankfully, Yoga Alliance is temporarily allowing schools registered with them to offer their YTTs online, making it possible to do a Yoga Teacher Training from the comfort of your own home.
-And I am super grateful to announce that I will be assisting my beloved partner and amazing yoga teacher Shy Sayar during the next Online 200 hour Yoga Teacher Training with his school Tantravaya Yoga.
+I am super grateful to announce that I will be assisting my beloved partner and amazing yoga teacher Shy Sayar during the next 200/300/500 hour Yoga Teacher Training with his school Tantravaya Yoga on the beautiful island of Tenerife!
 I am over the moon excited about this opportunity and feel ready to learn more about yoga and all that comes with it!